 When he realised it was difficult to balance rocks on top of other rocks, he decided to build another structure next to it.

 The sculpture remained intact.
 Not one pebble collapsed!
-And this was a great experience for my son and a lesson for me.
+And this was a great experience for my son and a very important lesson for me.

 Thank you, baby, for proving that listening to you and following your lead is the most wonderful experience and the best lesson that we can teach each other.